 However, not all ATMs work with foreign bank cards.
 If an ATM has nothing at all in English, you probably won’t get any cash from it.

 With our credit cards, the DKB Visa and the Santander 1Plus Visa, we can withdraw money worldwide for free, including Japan.
 It may be best to check with your bank prior to your trip, to find out what costs may be incurred in Japan.

 Some ATM operators charge an additional fee of 210 yen (1.75 euro) for a withdrawal.
 No fees are charged at the ATMs of the Japanese Post (JP) and the Seven Bank (part of the supermarket chain 7/11).

 Expenses in Japan: How much does Japan cost?

 Even though Japan is considered an expensive travel destination with good reason, it is not so expensive in all aspects.
-We simply compared the prices for different things with the prices in Germany and show you what is more expensive in Japan, what is cheaper and what costs exactly as much as in Germany.
+We compared the prices for different things with the prices in Germany and will show you what is more expensive in Japan, what is cheaper and what costs exactly as much as in Germany.

 This is less expensive in Japan than in Germany

 For less than 10 Euro you can eat plenty of sushi there.
 Of course there is also much more expensive sushi, but the quality of the sushi that you get for your money is much better in Japan than in Germany.